Supporting Children to Adapt to Change, Loss and Grief

 ‘Involving Children in Social Research: Balancing the Risks and the Benefits’ (DP150100864)

-These studies, along with ongoing evidence reviews about children’s reactions to change and loss in contexts such as separation and divorce, bereavement, natural disasters, out-of-home care, forced migration and terrorism events, continue to inform program developments.
+These studies, along with ongoing evidence reviews about children’s reactions to change and loss in contexts such as separation and divorce, bereavement, natural disasters, out-of-home care, forced migration, terrorism events and suicide prevention/postvention continue to inform new and existing program developments.
 These evidence reviews focus strongly on research that captures children’s perspectives on such issues.
-See examples here and here.
+See examples Report 1 and Report 2.

 A rapid review of evidence informed major revisions to the Stormbirds program in early 2020, along with associated resources for parents, teachers and program facilitators, in response to requests for support from bushfire affected communities across Australia.